AdobeDocs/genstudio.en/help/user-guide/content/customize-template.md

 #### Brand logo field name

 At this time, you cannot select the brand logo for the template upload.
-The following examples demonstrate two methods that conditionally render the Brand logo, verify the source, provide a default or alternative logo in case the brand logo is not available, and apply a style:
+The following examples demonstrate two methods that conditionally render the Brand logo.
+Each method verifies the source, provides a default or alternative image in case the brand logo is not available, and applies a style:

-**Example 1**: Using Handlebars Built-in condition directly in the HTML `img src` attribute:
+**Example 1**: Using Handlebars Built-in Helpers condition directly in the HTML `img src` attribute:

 ```html
 <img src="{{#if brand_logo}}{{brand_logo}}{{else}}<default-image>{{/if}}" alt="img alt text" style="max-width: 88px; margin: 10px auto; display: block;">